DevJasperNL/NetDaemon.Utils/README.md

 ```cs
 sunEntities.Sun.ToBooleanObservable(e => e.Attributes?.Elevation <= curtainCloseSunElevation);
 ```
-Create a stateful `IObservable<bool>` from the sun entity `Sun` which emits true when `Elevation` is smaller than `curtainCloseSunElevation`, false otherwise.
-Stateful in this context means that the observable will immediately emit the current value returned from the predicate when an observer is subscribed.
+Create a stateful `IObservable<bool>` from the sun entity `Sun` which emits `true` when `Elevation` is smaller than `curtainCloseSunElevation`, `false` otherwise.
+Stateful in this context means that the observable will immediately emit the current value returned from the predicate when an observer is subscribed. (internally, the NetDaemon extension methods `StateChangesWithCurrent` and `StateAllChangesWithCurrent` are used for this.)

 ```cs
 sunIsDown.SubscribeTrueFalse(